akoreman/akoreman/README.md

 - Art

-Software development engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
+Software development engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
 Passion for computer graphics and video game development.

 # Portfolio (Non-graphical projects as pinned, click images for link)